Alextopher/mahoney-best/content/robotics/commands.md

 }
 ```

-Notice how we didn't have to change the `RobotContainer` at all.
-The `RobotContainer` class only knows about the `ClimberSubsystem`'s public methods, and therefore it just _doesn't care_ how the climber is implemented.
-It only cares that the climber can extend and retract.
-This is climber's _contract_ and it's an example of abstraction.
+Notice a few things:

+1. `RobotContainer` has _no changes_.
+This is because we haven't changed the meaning of the climber, it still "extends" and "retracts".
+2. The signature of `ClimberSubsystem`'s public methods haven't changed either _anyone else_ who uses the climber would not be aware that a change occured.
+3. Within the `ClimberSubsystem` we had a sufficient level of abstraction that implementation was easy to write and straightforward to understand.

 ## Commands

-If "subsystems" represent the _nouns_ of our robot then "commands" represent the _verbs_.
-If you can say "the robot has a climber" then that implies `ClimberSubsystem` should exist.
-Saying "the climber can extend and retract" implies the existence of 2 `Command`s, "climber extend" and "climber retract".
-WPILib commands have a lot of depth, they're designed to both represent simple single action commands like `LedSubsystem::setColor(Color c)` to larger composable actions like `ShooterSubsystem::runAfterReachingSpeed(Velocity v, Command c)` up to award winning autonomous routines.
-All of those actions are commands.
+**If "subsystems" represent the _nouns_ of our robot then "commands" represent the _verbs_.**

+Say you're describing your robot to a parent or a sponsor.
+You might say things like "our robot has a climber" and "the climber extends and retracts".
+The first statement implies the existence of `ClimberSubsystem` - something that controls the climber.
+The second statement implies the existence of 2 commands, "climber extend" and "climber retract".

+Commands in WPILib have been design to work well at any depth.
+Complex statements like "during autonomous the robot drives forward and then picks up the nearest 2 game pieces and scores them" also implies the existence of another Command "drive forward and score 2". **_Any_ action the robot preforms must be represented by a single Command**.

 ### Scheduling

 Commands are ran by the "Command Scheduler".
 By default the scheduler runs every 20ms (50 Hz) and each "tick" running commands are processed.
-The scheduler enforces what I call the "law of commands", which states "at all times each `Subsystem` can only be required by at most 1 `Command`".
+The scheduler enforces a very simple rule **"each `Subsystem` can only be required by at most 1 `Command`"**.
 This is a safety feature to prevent the robot from doing dangerous things like trying to drive forward and backwards at the same time.

-In order to enforce this law Commands must accurately communicate their subsystem requirements to the scheduler.
-If 2 commands require the same subsystem then the scheduler will "cancel" one of the commands.
+In order to enforce this rule commands must communicate their subsystem requirements to the scheduler.
+If 2 commands require the same subsystem then the scheduler will "cancel" one of the commands before running the other.

-When dealing with any kind of "scheduler" we often will make Gantt Charts to help visualize timelines.
+When dealing with any kind of "scheduler" it's nice to use Gantt Charts to help visualize timelines.
 On these charts the horizontal axis represents time and each subsystem gets a unique row.
-Commands are represented as blocks of time where the subsystem is required.
+Commands are represented as blocks of time where the subsystem is being required.

 Here's a simple example:

 ![Single Requirement Gantt Chart](/static/img/gantt.png)

-Notice how none of the Red blocks overlap, this is because of the "law of commands".
-Overlapping commands like this are forbidden.
+**Notice how none of the Red blocks overlap**.
+Overlapping commands are forbidden.
+This next chart shows an impossible schedule:

 ![Invalid Schedule](/static/img/gantt-1.png)

-Here we have 2 conflicts, commands D and E conflict and commands C and F conflict.
+- Commands D and E are in conflict
+- Commands C and F are in conflict

 When presented with this situation the scheduler has to make a choice about which command to run.
 This choice is defined by the first command's [interrupt behavior](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/Command.InterruptionBehavior.html)

-By default the scheduler will interrupt the existing command and start running the new command `kCancelSelf`.
-Important commands can be marked as `kCancelIncoming` which will ignore the new command and continue running the existing command. `kCancelIncoming` should only be used rarely because of how it "eats" robot controls.
-The following charts shows the scheduler's behavior when faced with a conflict:
+By default the scheduler will `interrupt` the existing command and start running the new command, this is called `kCancelSelf`.

+Important commands can be marked as `kCancelIncoming` which will ignore the new command and continue running the existing command.
+You should use `kCancelIncoming` sparingly, especially during teleop.
+Cancelling new commands leads to situations where the robot feels unresponsive to the driver.
+Typically, we'd rather communicate to the driver any kind of pre-condition required to safely operate the robot, rather than forbidding them from doing something.
+Let them make risky decisions when it makes sense.

+> Winning an important match is almost always worth the risk of damaging a replaceable part of the robot.

+The following charts demonstrate the scheduler's behavior when faced with a conflict:

 ![kCancelSelf](/static/img/gantt-2.png)